This page is for suppliers of two types of devices to enable direct observation of the uneclipsed, partially eclipsed, or annularly eclipsed Sun:

 For Suppliers of Eclipse Glasses & Handheld Solar Viewers

-If you are a manufacturer or importer of cardboard and/or plastic eclipse glasses (or clip-ons) and/or handheld solar viewers in any form, whether or not you are also the manufacturer or importer of the solar-filter material used in your products, we require all of the following:
+If you are a manufacturer, importer, or distributor of cardboard and/or plastic eclipse glasses (or clip-ons) and/or handheld solar viewers in any form, whether or not you are also the manufacturer, importer, or distributor of the solar-filter material used in your products, we require all of the following:

 - A laboratory test report showing conformity with the ISO 12312-2 standard (with changes or exceptions as described in the companion article "About the ISO 12312-2 Standard for Solar Viewers"); and